gwiedeman/eadmachine/README.md

 When you have finished entering all you data for the entire collection, save the spreadsheet as an XML file and use the EADMachine.exe file to convert it to EAD.

-To do this select ìFileî from the top menu bar and click on ìSave asî
+To do this select ‚ÄúFile‚Äù from the top menu bar and click on ‚ÄúSave as‚Äù

 ![save as](docs/save_as.png)

-When naming the file, be sure to select ìXML Dataî as the file type.
+When naming the file, be sure to select ‚ÄúXML Data‚Äù as the file type.

 ![save as xml](docs/save_as_xml.png)

-Next, open EADMachine.exe and under the ìSpreadsheet to EADî tab, click ìBrowseî and select the XML file you just saved.
+Next, open EADMachine.exe and under the ‚ÄúSpreadsheet to EAD‚Äù tab, click ‚ÄúBrowse‚Äù and select the XML file you just saved.

-For an EAD template, use one of the default templates in the ìtemplatesî folder or use your own complete EAD file.
+For an EAD template, use one of the default templates in the ‚Äútemplates‚Äù folder or use your own complete EAD file.

 ![spreadsheet to ead](docs/spreadsheet_to_ead.png)

-One you click ìNext,î EADMachine will ask you some basic yes or no questions (such as whether you want an HTML file for basic web access) and then create your EAD file.
+One you click ‚ÄúNext,‚Äù EADMachine will ask you some basic yes or no questions (such as whether you want an HTML file for basic web access) and then create your EAD file.
 Save your file(s) wherever you wish.

 <a id="editing"></a>Editing an completed EAD file with EADMachine
 -------------------------------------------------------

-Open EADMachine.exe and select the ìEAD to Spreadsheetî tab.
+Open EADMachine.exe and select the ‚ÄúEAD to Spreadsheet‚Äù tab.

-Browse and navigate to the EAD file you want to edit and click ìNext.î
+Browse and navigate to the EAD file you want to edit and click ‚ÄúNext.‚Äù

 You will be prompted to save an XML file, which you will then import into the EADMachine spreadsheet.

-Open EADMachine.xlsm and click on the ìDeveloperî tab on the top menubar.
+Open EADMachine.xlsm and click on the ‚ÄúDeveloper‚Äù tab on the top menubar.

 This tab is usually hidden by default, so if it is not visible, you need to enable it.
-Under the File tab, click ìOptions,î and select ìCustomize Ribbon.î Under ìMain Tabs, check the ìDeveloperî check box.
+Under the File tab, click ‚ÄúOptions,‚Äù and select ‚ÄúCustomize Ribbon.‚Äù Under ‚ÄúMain Tabs, check the ‚ÄúDeveloper‚Äù check box.

 More detail instructions are available here:
 [https://msdn.microsoft.com/en-us/library/bb608625.aspx](https://msdn.microsoft.com/en-us/library/bb608625.aspx)

-Once you open the Developer tab, click ìImportî as shown below, and select the XML file you created with EADMachine.
+Once you open the Developer tab, click ‚ÄúImport‚Äù as shown below, and select the XML file you created with EADMachine.

 ![Import xml](docs/Import_xml.png)